andrenerd/django-multifactor-authentication/README.md

 #### APIs

 Package contains full set of [rest api endpoints](./multauth/api/urls.py), but it's optional.
-To use it, `djangorestframework>=3.10.3` should be installed and the urls be included:
+To activate it, `djangorestframework>=3.10.3` should be installed and the urls be included:
 ```
 urlpatterns = [
     path(r'^', include('multauth.api.urls')),